Download the PDF

 - Develop and recommend to the Board a set of corporate governance guidelines

 The Committee shall meet as often as necessary to carry out its responsibilities.
-Meetings may be held in person or by means of a conference telephone or other electronic technology allowing all persons participating in the meeting to hear each other at the same time.
+Meetings may be held in person or by means of a conference telephone, videoconferencing software or other electronic technology allowing all persons participating in the meeting to hear each other at the same time.
 The Committee may ask members of management or others to attend Committee meetings and provide pertinent information when needed.
 At least half the members of the Committee will constitute a quorum with a majority of votes of those Committee members present at a meeting in which a quorum has been established being sufficient to adopt a resolution or otherwise take action.
 The Committee may act by unanimous consent without a meeting.
-The Committee may also delegate any of its responsibilities to subcommittees as the Committee may deem appropriate.
+Subject to legal and regulatory requirements and the requirements of the NYSE, the Committee may also delegate any of its responsibilities to subcommittees as the Committee may deem appropriate.

 IV.
 Duties, Responsibilities and Authority